Lisburn–Antrim line: Current status

-The route is still maintained and is used for crew training and train diversions, for example, for passenger services on 9 and 23 October 2011 when there was weekend engineering works at Mossley West.
-Speculation remains that the line could one day re-open under plans to operate a Belfast — Lisburn — Antrim — Belfast circular route, with the possibility of a station for Belfast International Airport which is close to the line at Aldergrove.
+The route is still maintained and is used for crew training and train diversions, for example, for passenger services on 9 and 23 October 2011 when there were weekend engineering works at Mossley West.
+Speculation remains that the line could one day re-open under plans to operate a Belfast – Lisburn – Antrim – Belfast circular route, with the possibility of a station for Belfast International Airport which is close to the line at Aldergrove.

-Translink's future plans include re-opening this line, allowing trains from Derry to run once per hour on an alternating pattern between Bleach Green and Knockmore.